chocolatey/docs/input/en-us/create/functions/install-chocolateyzippackage.md

 Accept Pipeline Input? | false

 ###  -File64 [&lt;String&gt;]
 Will be used for Url64bit if Url64bit is empty.
-Available in 0.10.7+.

 This parameter provides compatibility, but should not be used directly and not with the community package repository until January 2018.